First Month - Human Resources at Ohio State

 During your first month at Ohio State, continue to learn about the university, your unit and the people around you.

 Review the Benefits Overview Book for new hires to learn more about Ohio State’s benefits.
 The Office of Human Resources also offers live webinars and recorded presentations to help you prepare for your benefit selections.

-You have 30 days from your eligibility date to enroll in optional health benefits.
+You have 30 days from your eligibility date to enroll in optional benefits.
 See more about how to enroll.